MarcinOrlowski/trans-tool/docs/checks/key-format.md

 ## Description ##

-This validator ensures strings used as keys in you `*.properties` file matches specified pattern which helps keeping unified naming convention across your files.
+This validator ensures strings used as keys in your `*.properties` file match the specified pattern, which helps in maintaining a unified naming convention across your files.

 ## Configuration file ##